Not properly preparing

 I used to purposely not listen to rough mixes or reference mixes because I didn’t want them to “distort my own original ideas, man!”
 Okay, I never said that or I’d have to kick my own ass, but I did still feel like listening to another mix right before a session wasn’t a good idea.
 Time and time again I found my mixes coming back with revision requests.
 But why?
 They weren’t down with my creative ideas?
 Didn’t they realize I’m the next Chris Lord Alge?!

-No– the reason is that they’ve been listening to a rough mix for 8 months and I just gave them something back that sounds completely different.
+No– the reason is that they’ve been listening to a rough mix for eight months and I just gave them something back that sounds completely different.
 The human brain appreciates habit and what it’s used to.
 If you give a client back a mix that’s completely different from what they’ve been listening to then it’s likely they won’t like it solely because it is different than the rough mix.
 You shouldn’t make a mix that’s exactly like the rough, but you should use it as a reference point.

 Adding a mix bus compressor last

 If you want to compress the mix bus, don’t slap one on after fine tuning everything without one.
-That goes double for when you’re inexperienced and don’t really know what you’re listening for.
-It takes years to really understand and hear compression and a few more years on top of that to really understand mix compression.
+That goes double for when you’re inexperienced and don’t know what you’re listening for.
+It takes years to really understand and hear compression and a few more years on top of that to understand mix compression.

-If you’re going to be adding a mix bus compressor do it in the very beginning.
-Once I have two or more elements going through my mix bus I will insert a mix bus compressor.
-This allows me to mix into the compressor rather than, get my levels and then completely destroy them by adding a compressor that wasn’t set properly.
+If you’re going to be adding a mix bus compressor, do it in the very beginning.
+Once I have two or more elements going through my mix bus, I will insert a mix bus compressor.
+This allows me to mix into the compressor rather than get my levels and then completely destroy them by adding a compressor that wasn’t set properly.

 Mixing into the compressor and giving the mix movement and life makes it sound more interesting.
 If you don’t mix it into compression, then you probably shouldn’t add it later.
 Leave that up to an experienced mastering engineer.